 It’s the perfect accompaniment to your festive cheeseboard, working equally well with non-dairy and dairy cheese.

-This Chilli Jelly is very easy to make and is, in my opinion, one of the best things in the world.
+This Chilli Jam is very easy to make and is, in my opinion, one of the best things in the world.

 - 175 grams of red chillies (you can see in the image that I used one green chilli as they hadn’t all quite ripened)